 The 2018 Fellowship has been awarded to Auckland Kindergarten Association teacher Charlotte Roberston.
 Charlotte will use the Fellowship to study international responses to supporting children with a parent in prison.

 ‘When a parent is imprisoned, children experience trauma—from changes in kinship and care, to financial strain, and the challenges of visiting and reintegration,’ Charlotte says.

 The research builds on Charlotte's ongoing work with New Zealand-based organisations that consider how early childhood teachers work with children affected by imprisonment.

 Find out if you are eligible to apply for the fellowship

-It is open to current practitioners in the broad field of early childhood education in New Zealand.
-The successful recipient will be selected from:
+The fellowship is awarded annually and is open to current practitioners in the broad field of early childhood education in New Zealand.
+Those eligible to apply are:

 - Teachers, supervisors and workers from all sectors of early childhood education